Azure/benchpress/assets/demos/README.md

 This demo application is used to demonstrate the capabilities of Benchpress.
 It is a simple ASP.NET Core application that has been instrumented with Benchpress.
 The application is deployed to Azure and then Benchpress is used to run the tests against the application.

+## Demo App Files

+* [main.bicep](main.bicep) - Bicep module used to deploy the demo application infrastructure
+* [deploy-demoapp.ps1](deploy-demoapp.ps1) - PowerShell script used to deploy the infrastructure and the demo application
+* [DemoApp.Tests.ps1](DemoApp.Tests.ps1) - PowerShell script used to run the Benchpress tests against the demo application
+* [demoapp-pipeline.yml](demoapp-pipeline.yml) - GitHub Action YAML file used to deploy the demo application infrastructure and run the Benchpress tests

 ## Guidelines for creating and testing a demo application

 * Clone AspNetCore.Docs repository